akshaykrisn/Crime-Reporting/README.md

 # Crime-Reporting-System

 We have designed a web application called the Online Crime Reporting System using PHP with the aim of providing accessible crime management solutions such as filing FIR and checking its status for everyone.
-The website has four functionalities, which include:
+The website has four functionalities, which includes:

 1. Login pages for four types of users: Users, Police In Charge, Station In Charge, and Police Headquarters.
 2. Users can register and login to file a complaint using their Aadhar card.